Subject Leader: Mrs C. Edwards

-All children, from Year 1 to Year 6, are taught all aspects of the statutory requirements of the programme of study in the New National Curriculum for Mathematics, which was made statutory in September 2014.
-The Pupils in Foundation follow the Early Years Foundation Stage curriculum, in which mathematics is taught as part of the early learning goals.
+All children, from Year 1 to Year 6, are taught all aspects of the statutory requirements of the programme of study in the New National Curriculum for Mathematics.
+The Pupils in Reception Class follow the Early Years Foundation Stage curriculum, in which mathematics is taught as part of the early learning goals.

-We strive to make mathematics enjoyable and relevant to the children, placing emphasis on applying skills and concepts to problem solving activities, thus encouraging them to become independent thinkers.
-As such, we have adopted a 'Mastery' approach to the teaching of maths across the school.
+We strive to make mathematics enjoyable and relevant to the children, placing emphasis on applying skills and concepts to problem solving activities, thus encouraging independent thinkers.
+As such, we are adopting a 'Mastery' approach to the teaching of maths across the school.

 What is 'Mastery in Mathematics'?